JTCorrin/pnx/README.md

 **⚗️ Create your own:**

+Extending the functionality of the Default Agent via custom tools is probably the best way to use this library until its more mature and I (or someone smarter than me) comes up with another idea.

-The best way to create your own functionality on top of this framework is to create your own planner and your own executor and pass these to an instantiation of the Agent class.
+Aside from that, you can create your own planner and your own executor (by subclassing the base classes) and pass these to an instantiation of the Agent class.

 **🧑‍💼 What I'm currently working on:**

+- Refactors - write better code
 - Complete test coverage
 - More testing in a example production project
 - Working out the "requiresReview" flag on tools and how to integrate this functionality